- 1. Explore White Beach

 This beach is on the Northeast coast of Boracay.
 To reach this isolated patch of paradise, you can join an island-hopping tour, or hop on a tricycle from White Beach.
-Make sure to haggle as tricycle or motorcycle drivers tend to overcharge.
+Make sure to haggle, as tricycle or motorcycle drivers tend to overcharge.

 If you plan to go to the crowded Mount Luho View Deck, it has three levels.
-The first level has a heart-shaped diorama facing Boracay beach.
+The first level has a heart-shaped diorama facing Boracay Beach.
 The second level is a snack area and a minibar, where you can relax and unwind after your climb.
 The last one is the proper view deck, which gives you the chance to enjoy a 360-degree view of the island.

-Balinghai Beach is a 15-20 minute tricycle ride from White Beach.
+Balinghai Beach is a 15- to 20-minute tricycle ride from White Beach.
 You can also rent a small outrigger boat there to take you to Balinghai.
-Once you arrive, pay the entrance fee and voila!

-You get to experience everything this beach resort offers.
+Once you arrive, pay the entrance fee to experience everything this beach resort offers.

 Aside from the stunning, picturesque view of the island, you can enjoy other facilities they have, such as a coffee shop and restaurant.
 Their cottages are made with unique rock formations, and they offer spa treatments for a more relaxing time on the island.